 If you interview in an agency, however, or with an HR generalist, the question is not good, and can actually make your interviewer feeling uncomfortable, because they will not know how to answer your question.

-If you apply for a job in a newly established company, or one that is struggling at the moment, you should rather avoid the question.
+If you apply for a job in a newly established corporation, or one that is struggling at the moment, you should rather avoid the question.

 Question 5.
 How is your family doing?
 And what about the children?

-Question 6.
+Number 6.
 What is the salary offer?
 How much will I earn here?

-First of all, asking about the next steps you show them that you still want the job, after everything that was said and done in an interview with them.
+First of all, asking about the next steps show them that you still want the job, after everything that has been said and done in an interview with them.

-Question 8.
+Number 8.
 I read an article on XYZ website, about your speech at that conference in… Can you tell me something more about… ?

 Everyone likes when other people recognize their achievements.
-If you can find some articles, or even blogs your recruiter has written, check them and find something interesting.
+If you can find some articles, or even blogs your interviewer has written or contributed to, check them and find something interesting.